Michigan Health Care

 Where to buy Michigan health care plans:

 The exchange starts Oct.
 1. Consumers will be able to compare Michigan health care plans at www.healthcare.gov or call 800-318-2596.
-A policy can also be started on this site.
+Start a policy can on this site.
 You can also apply by mail or in person, but online will be the most efficient way to apply.

 What do you need to enroll in a Michigan health care plan?